andreihh/dotfiles/README.md

 - https://specifications.freedesktop.org/basedir-spec/latest/index.html
 - https://wiki.archlinux.org/title/XDG\_Base\_Directory

-Some tools only work if the XDG environment variables are explicitly defined.
-By default, they are defined in `~/.config/profile.d/00-env_xdg.sh`.
+The XDG environment variables are defined in `~/.config/profile.d/00-envxdg.sh`, because some tools don't fall back on proper defaults and only work if they are explicitly defined.

 ## Private configs